Review 19 min read

 What Is Grammarly?

 Grammarly is a writing assistant that checks grammar, spelling, punctuation, clarity, tone, and style in real-time across virtually every text input on the internet.
-It works as a browser extension (Chrome, Safari, Firefox, Edge), desktop app (Mac and Windows), mobile keyboard (iOS and Android), and integrations with Google Docs, Microsoft Word, Gmail, Slack, and more.
+It works as a browser extension for Chrome, Safari, Firefox, and Edge.
+It also offers a desktop app for Mac and Windows, a mobile keyboard for iOS and Android, and integrations with Google Docs, Microsoft Word, Gmail, Slack, and more.

 Grammarly Features (2026)